location San Diego, CA

 photography Bowman Group Architectural Photography and Jorgensen Photography

-The Firehouse was remodeled to embrace a new and vibrant design without losing touch with its playful history.
-Focusing more heavily on the word “fire” as a concept, the wooden cladding that covers the facade and downstairs space was burned in a method called Shou Sugi Ban to give it a charcoal appearance.
-Taking full advantage of the proximity to the beach, the facade opens up to give patrons access to the ocean views and vibrant street life.
-The charred downstairs, with its glowing brass accents, inviting fireplace, and hanging greenery, contrasts strikingly with the light and airy upstairs.
-Complete with VIP style cabanas, a grotto bar surrounding by a vegetated feature wall, and a shaded awning system, the upstairs is a year round popular destination.
+A primary objective of the Firehouse American Eatery remodel was to conceive of a new and vibrant design while keeping in touch with its playful history and long-time patrons.
+Focusing heavily on the aspect of “fire” as a concept, the facade’s wooden cladding and lower level interior was burned utilizing the Shou Sugi Ban method, giving it the appearance of charcoal.
+Capitalizing on its location just steps to the beach the facade opens fully, allowing patrons’ views of the ocean and vibrant street life.
+With its glowing brass accents, inviting fireplace, and hanging greenery, the charred downstairs contrasts strikingly with the light and airy second level; complete with VIP-style cabanas, a shaded awning system, and a grotto bar surrounded by a vegetated feature wall, the upstairs is a year round popular destination.